At a high level, and common to all use cases, the technical integration steps are:

 access_tokenin case it has a validity or less than an hour, for example, if it was thirty minutes, then TrueLayer's

 refresh_tokenis used, it's renewed for another thirty days, until the relevant expiration date is reached.
 A

 refresh_tokenis persistent.
 This means that the value of the token does not change when you refresh it.

-Due to Open Banking regulations, some providers require that transactions older than 3 months must be retrieved in a short time period immediately after the user gives consent and authenticates with the bank.
+Due to Open Banking regulations in the UK, some providers require that transactions older than 3 months must be retrieved in a short time period immediately after the user gives consent and authenticates with the bank.